-The second is a Google Map we’ve created that you can use to get an up close look at the river and even get driving directions right to the river.
+The second is a digital interactive we’ve created that you can use to get an up close look at the river and even get driving directions right to the river.

 Fishing for brown trout this time of year is always a dilemma as they are getting ready to spawn.
 As of November 1st there are two sections of the South Holston River closed for spawning to let the wild brown trout do their thing, after all everybody likes a little privacy, right?
 The first is from the Hickory Tree Bridge to the cul-de-sac at Riverbend Road and the second from the upper end of the island at Webb Bridge to the lower end of the island below Weaver Pike Bridge.
 Spawning areas closed to fishing are well marked on the river and we have noted them on the map.